-The FOM-appointed protocol reviewers: Reviewers (who may not be occupational physicians) are appointed at the stage of protocol submission by the Chief Examiner (Research Methods).
+The FOM-appointed protocol reviewers: Reviewers (who may not be occupational physicians) are appointed at the stage of protocol submission.
 Their main task is to provide rapid informal advice on any improvements which can be made and pointers toward relevant resources.
 It is up to the candidate to flesh out and develop the full detail of the proposal.

-The FOM-appointed assessors: Assessors (who are usually specialists in occupational medicine) are appointed at the stage of final submission by the Chief Examiner (Research Methods).
+The FOM-appointed assessors: Assessors (who are usually specialists in occupational medicine) are appointed at the stage of final submission.
 Their main task is to judge the suitability of the submission against the criteria for Membership, and to advise on whether the required standard is met.

 The educational supervisor: The educational supervisor should encourage early identification of a research topic and submission of the outline proposal.
 Progress on this is likely to feature in the Annual Review of Competencies Progression (ARCP), and FOM recommends an outline proposal to have been submitted no later than the end of the 18th month of full-time training (or part-time equivalent).